 Stop saying "wow, you're so smart" and instead say "wow, I'm amazed by your energy".

-2. Engage students for the benefit of others
+2. Engage learners for the benefit of others

 Foster collaboration on tasks, assign a duty to one child and ask another to help them.
-Get fast-finishing students to help slower students or get older siblings to help younger with homework.
+Get fast-finishing learners to help slower learners or get older siblings to help younger with homework.

 3. Turn off the devices